Insurance Clauses in Contracts: A Comprehensive Guide

 Build insurance costs into contract pricing: Once you understand the full cost of required insurance (including any coverage you need to add or increase), build that cost into your project fee.
 If a client's insurance requirements will cost an additional $5,000 in premium, that cost belongs in your pricing — not absorbed silently.
 The sample clause above explicitly recognizes this: it notes that insurance costs should be considered in determining a commercially reasonable fee.

 Negotiate deductible buydowns: High-deductible insurance policies carry lower premiums but expose you to out-of-pocket costs for each claim up to the deductible.
 For contracts where the client requires low deductibles (common in construction), confirm whether you can satisfy the requirement with a policy that has a high deductible supplemented by a contractual representation of financial capability to fund the deductible.
-Many clients care about total available coverage, not the deductible structure.

 Timing: negotiate insurance requirements before signing, not after: Insurance negotiations are most effective before signing — once the contract is executed, you are committed to the coverage requirements.
 Make reviewing and negotiating insurance requirements a standard step in your contract review process, and build 3–5 business days into your contract timeline for your broker to review the requirements and provide cost estimates.